 - Saved preferences and reordering features

-User retention is a critical part of app development and a lot of the time, it’s “out of sight, out of mind” for your end-users.
-Without it, even the most beautifully designed marketplace will struggle and face high churn rates.
+User retention is a critical part of app development, but it’s often “out of sight, out of mind” for your end users.
+Without it, even the most beautifully designed marketplace will struggle with high churn rates and revenue loss.

 Let’s talk about app design.

 “Modern” design doesn’t always mean slick interfaces and minimal layouts.
-For example, we found that Asian markets prefer information-dense screens over minimal white space.
-Western audiences often expect cleaner, more focused interfaces.
+For example, we found that Asian markets prefer information-dense screens to white space, as Western audiences do.

-5. Avoid Over-Designing and Solve the Root Problem
+5. Avoid Over-Designing and Focus on Solving the Root Problem

 There’s a big difference between modern design and over-design.

-We’ve seen this mistake time and time again: founders and teams try to pack every feature imaginable into the first version of their marketplace.
+Founders and teams try to pack every feature imaginable into the first version of their marketplace.
 The result?
-Confusion.
-Performance issues.
-Frustration from users who just want you to fix their problems.
-And overspending.

-The best apps do one thing well—solve some root problem.
-So before you add that new filter or calendar integration, ask yourself, will it support solving the primary problem of your buyers and sellers?
+The best apps solve a root problem really well: Amazon with hassle-free purchases and Facebook with social networks.
+So, before you add that new filter or calendar integration, ask yourself: Will it help solve the primary issue for your buyers and sellers?
 If not, put it in the backlog or toss it out.

 6. Test.
 Learn.
 Refine.